We may receive compensation when you click on links to products from our partners.

 1. A Willingness to Improve

-Generally speaking, employers tend to favour candidates who demonstrate initiative in improving their skill sets.
-Resume entries such as SkillsFuture credit courses and other adult education programmes are often seen as green flags by employers, as they indicate a candidate who isn’t resting on their laurels.
-SkillsFuture is the Singapore national learning programme that aims to Singapore citizens realise their full potential through lifelong learning.
-As a start, all Singaporeans aged 25 and above will receive SGD 500 credit from the government to encourage them to take up courses that will help in their educational and professional endeavours.
+Generally speaking, employers tend to favor candidates who demonstrate initiative in improving their skill sets.
+Resume entries such as SkillsFuture credit courses and other adult education programs are often seen as green flags by employers, as they indicate a candidate who isn’t resting on their laurels.
+SkillsFuture is the Singapore national learning program that aims to Singapore citizens realize their full potential through lifelong learning.
+As a start, all Singaporeans aged 25 and above will receive SGD 500 credit from the government to encourage them to take up courses that will help in their educational and professional endeavors.
 Engaging in such learning pursuits is sure to make your application more attractive to prospective employers.

 All other things being equal, most employers prefer candidates with a strong work ethic compared to candidates that are merely technically skilled.
 Employers may try to screen for work ethic by asking candidates to describe how they tackled difficult projects in their previous jobs.
 They may also ask about what the candidate tends to do when workloads are light.
 Asking these and other questions will allow employers to look for signs of dedication to a job or career path.